 I am a mixed-race actress of dual Nigerian/Irish heritage living in London.
 My first film role was appearing as Laila, the female lead in First Light/Creative Scotland short film 'Last Order' alongside Gary Lewis (Gangs of New York, Billy Elliot).
 Other work includes playing Ms Martens in series 10 of the BAFTA winning BBC2 sitcom 'Rab.
 C Nesbitt' and most recently short film 'Soul of A Black Woman' by award-winning filmmaker Rebecca Graham.
-The film won Best International Afrofuturism Short at the Urban Mediamakers Film Festival in Atlanta, GA and recently Best Score at the Charlotte Black Film Festival in North Carolina (virtual edition).
+The film won Best International Afrofuturism Short at the Urban Mediamakers Film Festival in Atlanta, GA and Best Score at the Charlotte Black Film Festival in North Carolina (virtual edition).
+It has been officially selected for the 2020 BAFTA qualifying British Urban Film Festival.

 I recently played Keli in the stage adapatation of Jonathon Porritt's seminal book about climate change 'The World We Made' adapted by Beth Flintoff and directed by Sophie Austin.
 The play was commissioned by Change Festival and premiered at Warwick Arts Centre before touring.